 But the wiser choice is not to blame a relationship but to go within, to go back to your roots.

-Whether you're mentally checked out at work or mentally checked out in a relationship, the common root structure always applies:
+Whether you're mentally checked out at work or mentally or emotionally checked out in a relationship, the common root structure always applies:

 - If someone yells at you, who may have yelled at you in the past?

 - If someone criticizes your goals in life, where might that feeling you're currently feeling have originated?

 - If you want to run from the world and burrow down into the Earth, why might that be so?
 Were you slow to branch out on your own?